-An increase in palbociclib exposure has been associated with more severe neutropenia; in Asian subjects, frequency of Grade $\geq$ 3 neutropenia is higher than in White subjects (see Section 5.2 Pharmacokinetic properties, Special Populations - Asian race).
-Febrile neutropenia has been reported in 1.6% of patients receiving palbociclib in combination with letrozole in PALOMA-2.
+An increase in palbociclib exposure has been associated with more severe neutropenia; in Asian subjects, frequency of Grade ≥ 3 neutropenia is higher than in White subjects (see Section 5.2 Pharmacokinetic properties, Special Populations - Asian race).

+Febrile neutropenia has been reported in 1.6% of patients receiving palbociclib in combination with letrozole in PALOMA-2 and in 0.9% of patients receiving palbociclib in combination with fulvestrant in PALOMA-3.
+One death due to neutropenic sepsis was reported in PALOMA-3.

 Febrile neutropenia has not been reported in PALOMA-1.
 Febrile neutropenia has been reported in about 2% of patients exposed to IBRANCE across the overall clinical program (see Section 4.4 Special warnings and precautions for use - Infection).